 More so than other Arlo cameras, the wide-angle view that you're offered by the Ultra is something of a game changer.
 It means that you don't need to think so hard about where the camera points, because so much is covered.

 Place the Arlo Ultra in a room and you don't get deadspots - it can basically see everything with that wide-angle lens.
 We swapped an Arlo Pro for the Arlo Ultra and the difference is huge - and that goes some way to explain the price.
-The Nest Cam IQ only gets 130 degrees (the same as the Arlo Pro 2).
+The Nest Cam IQ only gets 130 degrees (the same as the Arlo Pro 2) and the new Arlo Pro 3 only offers 160 degrees, so the Ultra is the wide-angle king.

 There is a zoom and follow function you can engage which will crop into the action for a more direct view, but we'd advise against it.
 The zoom and follow means you can't have 4K capture, as it's using sensor cropping to zoom, and once it starts zooming, it will keep zooming on motion, which might mean it zooms in on a moving branch once a person has left the frame.
 It's also quite jerky.
 Still, for some, it might serve a purpose.